-In these times of economic restraint and uncertainty, the Ontario Labour Relations Board is constrained to deliver services in the most economical and efficient manner possible.
-As a result, hearings are generally held at the Board in Toronto, regardless of the location of the parties.
+In these times of economic restraint and uncertainty, the Pay Equity Hearings Tribunal (the "Tribunal") is constrained to deliver services in the most economical and efficient manner possible.
+As a result, in-person hearings are generally held at the Tribunal in Toronto, regardless of the location of the parties.
+Video hearings are also co0nsidered on a case-by-case basis and used where appropriate to do so

-There are exceptions to this policy, in a limited number of cases, where the workplace parties are located over 250 km from the Board.
-In those cases, the Board may travel to regional centres located in Ottawa, Sudbury, Thunder Bay, North Bay, Sault Ste Marie, Timmins and Windsor.
+There are exceptions to this policy, in a limited number of cases, where the workplace parties are located over 250 km from the Tribunal.
+In those cases, the Tribunal may travel to regional centres located in Ottawa, Sudbury, Thunder Bay, North Bay, Sault Ste Marie, Timmins and Windsor in an in-person hearing is directed.

-Where matters are scheduled initially in Toronto, the parties may ask the Board to change the hearing venue to one of the regional centres after the first two days of hearing and where a lengthy hearing is anticipated.
-The Board, where it considers it advisable, may schedule continuation hearing dates out of town as requested.
-Please note, however, that hearings into first contract, unlawful strike applications, applications for interim orders as well as s.
-133 grievances will continue to be held in Toronto regardless of the parties' location.
+Where matters are scheduled initially in Toronto, the parties may ask the Tribunal to change the hearing venue to one of the regional centers or to a video hearing after the first two days of hearing and where a lengthy hearing is anticipated.
+The Tribunal, where it considers it advisable, may schedule continuation hearing dates out of town as requested.